 The court has discretion to “revoke, cancel or recall” any grant of probate.
 (Dunne and Ors v Dunne IECA 269), though its “primary duty” is to “ascertain and give effect to” the testator’s intention (per Laffoy J in Re Rafter: Thornton v Timlin IEHC 239).
 A caveat may be entered in the Probate Office by anyone who disagrees with the contents of a will.
 (Re: Estate of Gillespie IEHC 462)

 If a testator is married, he must make proper provision for the other spouse and children.
 If there are no children, a surviving spouse has a right to half the estate, including the family home.
-If there are children, he or she has a right to one third of the estate.
+If there are children, they have a right to one third of the estate.
 If a testator has disposed of property within three years of death in an attempt to disinherit a spouse or children, the court may rule the disposition void.

-A spouse's "legal right" has priority over any other bequests, although it may be renounced in writing at any time while the testator is still alive.
+A spouse's 'legal right' takes priority over any other bequests, although it may be renounced in writing at any time while the testator is still alive.
 A spouse who has deserted or committed a serious offence against the testator or his/her children loses the right to a share in the estate.
-The legal right may be extinguished following a judicial separation and will disappear after a divorce.
+The legal right may be extinguished following a judicial separation and disappears after a divorce.

 A husband and wife's mutual rights to succeed to each other's estates may also be extinguished by the court at any time on or after a decree of judicial separation, under the Family Law Act 1995.
-(Succession rights are automatically extinguished after a divorce, unless the surviving spouse claims within six months of probate under section 18 of the Family Law (Divorce) Act 1996.
-Where a marriage is void, the partners are not spouses and these provisions also do not apply.)
+(Succession rights can be extinguished after a divorce, unless the surviving spouse claims within six months of probate under section 18 of the Family Law (Divorce) Act 1996.
+Where a marriage is void, the partners are not spouses and these provisions do not apply.)